5 Lessons Learned With SQL Always Encrypted

 5. Differences Between Randomized and Deterministic Encryptions

 The initial Always Encrypted offer allowed the choice of two encryption types: Randomized and Deterministic.
 If you require the ability to do equality comparison and indexing, you must choose Deterministic.
-However, you still will not be able to perform comparison (for example LIKE) or arithmetic operations.
-Also, because Deterministic encryption will encrypt a value the same way every time, Microsoft notes that this may allow users to guess information by pattern matching encrypted values.
+However, you still will not be able to perform comparisons (for example, LIKE) or arithmetic operations.
+Also, because Deterministic encryption will encrypt a value the same way every time, Microsoft notes that this may allow users to guess information by pattern-matching encrypted values.

 Always Encrypted with Secure Enclaves, introduced in SQL Server 2019, addresses this limitation.
-Secure enclaves allow plaintext computations to occur inside a protect region of memory on the SQL server.
+Secure enclaves allow plaintext computations to occur inside a protected region of memory on the SQL server.
 Before permitting this computation to run the client drivers, verify that the enclave is genuine through an attestation process executed through Host Guardian Service.
-Secure Enclaves allowed us to use the more secure Randomized encryption, but still can perform queries using the LIKE operator and arithmetic operations such as COUNT.
+Secure Enclaves allowed us to use the more secure randomized encryption but still can perform queries using the LIKE operator and arithmetic operations such as COUNT.
 You can read more about Always Encrypted with Secure Enclaves here.